 We recently described what it takes to prove negligence—the first of the three elements of a medical malpractice case.
 In this installment, we begin to describe what it takes to prove the second element: causation.

-Think of causation as the link between negligence and the injury.
+Think of causation as the link between negligence and injury.

-Once you prove that your healthcare provider was negligent in caring for you, you then have to prove that the negligence legally caused the harm you suffered.
+Once you prove that your healthcare provider was negligent in caring for you, you then have to prove causation — meaning that the negligence legally caused the harm you suffered.

 Let’s say you have a documented allergy to acetaminophen, the active ingredient in Tylenol and Norco.
 Let’s say your providers then prescribes you Norco anyway because they overlook your documented allergy history or ignore the allergy warnings in your medical records.
 And let’s say you then have a severe allergic reaction that shuts down your breathing for some time, causing permanent neurological deficits.